 What is Brushed Nickel?

-It judges, more subtle, into brushed nickel than the highly polished, glossy shine from polished nickel, which slightly dominates the taste of my environment.
-I find brushed nickel incredibly malleable, blending well with many different design styles, from the modern minimalist one I want in my living room, to a more rustic, traditional atmosphere, one I’m aiming for in my kitchen too.
+It judges, more subtly, into brushed nickel than the highly polished, glossy shine from polished nickel, which slightly dominates the taste of my environment.
+I find brushed nickel incredibly malleable, blending well with many different design styles, from the modern minimalist one I want in my living room, to a more rustic, traditional atmosphere, one I’m aiming for in my kitchen, too.

-its matte finish-great at concealing fingerprints as well as minor scratches, which for me and my family is a really good thing.
+Its matte finish is great at concealing fingerprints as well as minor scratches, which for me and my family is a really good thing.
 This preference for brushed nickel over polished nickel stems from a desire for a more subdued, practical aesthetic.

 Polished Nickel vs Brushed Nickel: What’s the Difference?